eTpMaxim/SQLPortfolio/README.md

 ## Stakeholder Questions

 - What genre brings in the most revenue?
+- What genre appears the most on the Top 1000 list?
 - Which genres score the highest ratings?
 - Is there a correlation between movie length and rating?
 - Is there a correlation between year of release and rating?